NTU Singapore Survival Guide

 ez-link card used for MRT

 Restrictions are: Never carry two of them with you.
 But sounds like a convenient thing anyway.
-I wonder what life with them would be if singapore had a hacking scene...
+I wonder what life with them would be if Singapore had a hacking scene...

 At Arrival

-This is unchecked fact, but I was told that before you go thru the customs there are telephones with which you can phone for free all around singapore - ideal for checking out a place to stay in case you have not got your accomodation yet.
+This is unchecked fact, but I was told that before you go thru the customs there are telephones with which you can phone for free all around Singapore - ideal for checking out a place to stay in case you have not got your accomodation yet.
 You should also be able to grab a tourist information map.

 NTU locations